 Background definitions

-The composition of the workplace provided by ISO standards [13],[14],[15] is the following (Figure 1):
+The composition of the workplace, provided by the ISO standards [13]-[15], is the following (Figure 1):

-Maximum space is the space swept by all the robot system made by robot moving parts, end-effector and the workpiece.
+‘Maximum space’ is the space that can be swept by the whole robot system, made up of the robot’s moving parts, the end effector and the workpiece.

-Safeguarded space is the space limited by the safeguarding perimeter.
+‘Safeguarded space’ is the space limited by the safeguarding perimeter.

-Restricted space is a part of the maximum space limited by limiting devices and establishes a limit not overcoming.
+‘Restricted space’ is a part of the maximum space that is restricted by limiting devices, and it establishes a limit that cannot be exceeded.

-Operational space is a part belongs to restricted space that can be really used to perform all motions commanded by the task programme.
+‘Operational space’ is a part of the restricted space that can be used to perform all the actions commanded by the task programme.

-Collaborative workspace is the space, within the operating space, where all the robot system (robot arm, end-effector and workpiece) and a human can concurrently perform tasks during production operation.
+‘Collaborative workspace’ is the space, within the operating space, where the whole robot system (robot arm, end effector and workpiece) and a human can concurrently perform tasks during production operations.

-Besides, the collaborative operations [13] can be summarized as follow (Figure 2):
+Furthermore, the collaborative operations [13] can be summarised as follow (Figure 2):

-Safety-rated monitored stop (SRMS): robot ceases all motion before a human enters the collaborative space; after the human has exited the collaborative workspace, the robot can resume the motion.
+Safety-rated monitored stop (SRMS): the robot ceases all movement before a human enters the collaborative space; after the human has exited the collaborative workspace, the robot can resume its movements.

-Hand-guiding (HG): motion commands are transmitted to the robot system by a human directly or through a hand-operated device; the task is carried out by manually actuating guiding devices.
+Hand-guiding (HG): motion commands are transmitted to the robot system either directly by a human or through a hand-operated device; the task is carried out by manually actuating guiding devices.

-Speed and separation monitoring (SSM): the robot system and operator may move concurrently in the collaborative workspace maintaining the protective separation distance to get risk reduction; if the separation distance falls below the protective separation distance, the robot system stops; if the protective separation distance decreases or increases, the speed of the robot system decreases or increases correspondingly and vice versa.
+Speed and separation monitoring (SSM): the robot system and the operator may move concurrently in the collaborative workspace maintaining the protective separation distance for risk reduction; if the separation distance falls below the protective separation distance, the robot system stops; if the protective separation distance decreases or increases, the speed of the robot system decreases or increases accordingly.

 Figure 2.
 Collaborative operations within ISO/TS 15066 (also cited in [1])

-Power and force limiting (PFL): physical contact between the robot system (including end-effector and workpiece) and human can occur intentionally or unintentionally.
+Power and force limiting (PFL): physical contact between the robot system (including the end effector and workpiece) and the human can occur intentionally or unintentionally.

-In this paper, human-robot interactions are classified based on two principles: workspace sharing and time sharing [18], [20].
-It can be used to provide a definition of “collaborative environment” for a collaborative interaction between human and robot:
+In this paper, human–robot interactions are classified based on two principles: workspace sharing and time sharing [18], [20].
+They can be used to define a ‘collaborative environment’ in terms of a collaborative interaction between humans and robots:

-Workspace-sharing: robot and human sequentially perform their tasks sharing the same workspace in different times.
+Workspace sharing: robots and humans sequentially perform their tasks sharing the same workspace at different times.

-Time-sharing: robot and human concurrently perform their tasks without sharing workspace.
+Time sharing: robots and humans concurrently perform their tasks without sharing the workspace.

-Time-sharing and workspace-sharing can only exist within the collaborative space.
+Time sharing and workspace sharing can only exist within the collaborative space.

-Therefore, a collaborative environment can be enabled whenever human and robot can concurrently perform their tasks in a common space (space and time sharing).
+Therefore, a collaborative environment can be enabled whenever a human and a robot concurrently perform their tasks in a common space (space and time sharing).

-Spaces in human-robot collaboration
+Spaces in human–robot collaboration

-Once defined the collaborative environment, when human and robot can work together, the proposal is the introduction of two elementary spaces, dedicated respectively to human and robot, in order to give a definite spatial collocation, whereas the interaction can occur introducing composed space that come from the combination of the elementary spaces (Figure 2).
+Having defined the collaborative environment, in which the human and robot can work together, this proposal now introduces the two elementary spaces, each one dedicated to either the human or the robot, in order to provide a definite spatial collocation.
+Interactions can occur by introducing a composed space through the combination of the elementary spaces (Figure 2).

 Elementary spaces

-The elementary spaces, where human and robot can respectively work, are the following:
+The elementary spaces, in which the human and robot can each work, are the following:

-Human space (H) is a space dedicated to human and includes all the stuff and the necessary space for human to perform his tasks.
+‘Human space’ (H) is a space dedicated to the human and includes all the equipment and the necessary space for humans to perform their tasks.

-Robot space (R) is a space dedicated to robot system and includes all the space necessary to execute the movements and perform its tasks.
+‘Robot space’ (R) is a space dedicated to the robot system and includes all the space necessary for the robot to execute its movements and perform its tasks.

-Such spaces have their own features and properties that will be explained in the following.
+Such spaces have their own features and properties that will be explained below.
 The combination of the elementary spaces leads to the composed spaces.

 Composed spaces

 Figure 3.
-Significant spaces related to different human-robot interaction: H) Human space, R) Robot space, C) Collaborative space, P) Restricted perimeter, S) Safeguarded space, O) Operational space (H + R + C).
+Significant spaces related to different human–robot interactions: H) Human space, R) Robot space, C) Collaborative space, P) Restricted perimeter, S) Safeguarded space, O) Operational space (H + R + C).